puppetlabs/bolt/documentation/applying_manifest_blocks.md

 uses manifest blocks to pass code to remote targets from the command line.

 Manifest blocks require facts to compile.
-When using the `bolt apply` command, Bolt will automatically install the packages necessary to run the apply command, and gathers facts using [facter](https://puppet.com/docs/facter/latest/), making the facts available to the manifest block.
-Bolt will also identify targets that do not have Puppet agents and run the [`puppet_agent::install` task](https://forge.puppet.com/puppetlabs/puppet_agent) to install the agent.
+When using the `bolt apply` command, Bolt automatically installs the packages necessary to run the apply command and gathers facts using [facter](https://puppet.com/docs/facter/latest/), making the facts available to the manifest block.
+Bolt also identifies targets that do not have Puppet agents and runs the [`puppet_agent::install` task](https://forge.puppet.com/puppetlabs/puppet_agent) to install the agent.

-> **Note:** The Puppet agent package is installed to enable the use of Puppet code.
+> **Note:** Bolt installs the Puppet agent package to enable the use of Puppet code.
 It does not require setting up an agent-master architecture between the remote systems and the local system running Bolt.

 ### Applying manifest files

-You can specify an existing manifest file to apply Puppet code from by passing an absolute path to the manifest file as an argument to the `bolt apply`
+To apply Puppet code from an existing manifest file, use the `bolt apply` command and specify the absolute path to the manifest file:
-command:

 ```shell
 $ bolt apply ~/bolt/site-modules/profiles/manifests/server.pp -t target1,target2